fbpx

 That’s why we’re committed to providing innovative, evidence-based solutions for people who are affected by treatment-resistant depression (TRD), including ketamine infusion therapy.

-Let’s explore how ketamine works, and the real pros and cons of this groundbreaking treatment for TRD, post-traumatic stress disorder (PTSD), debilitating anxiety, suicidal ideation, and even chronic pain.
+Let’s explore how ketamine works, and the real pros and cons of this groundbreaking treatment for TRD, post-traumatic stress disorder (PTSD), debilitating anxiety, suicidal ideation, and even OCD.

 Ketamine infusion therapy 101

 Ketamine is an FDA-approved anesthetic that’s been widely used around the world for more than five decades.
-It’s also a medication with fast-acting antidepressant properties that mental health experts have been studying with deep interest for over 20 years.
+As of 2023, it is still the most commonly used pediatric anaesthetic, and it is even used often in veterinary medicine, which goes to show just how safe ketamine is as a medication.
+It’s also a medication with fast-acting antidepressant properties that mental health experts from Yale, Columbia, UCLA, and other institutions have been studying with deep interest for over 20 years.

-While ketamine isn’t considered a first-line therapy for chronic pain, depression, or any other mental health disorder, it can be used off-label to treat severe cases of depression, anxiety, and PTSD that haven’t responded to conventional medications or therapies.
+While ketamine isn’t considered a first-line therapy for depression or any other mental health disorder yet, it can be used off-label to treat severe cases of depression, anxiety, and PTSD that haven’t responded to conventional medications or therapies.

 Ketamine infusion advantages